timmbogner/Farm-Data-Relay-System/extras/Gateway.md

 #### ```#define UNIT_MAC 0xNN```
 The ESP-NOW and LoRa address of the gateway.
 This is the address that nodes and other gateways will use to pass data to this device.
 #### ```#define ESPNOW_NEIGHBOR_1 0xNN```, ```ESPNOW_NEIGHBOR_2 0xNN```
-The addresses of any ESP-NOW repeaters neighboring this gateway.
+The addresses of ESP-NOW repeaters neighboring this gateway.
 #### ```#define LORA_NEIGHBOR_1 0xNN```, ```LORA_NEIGHBOR_2 0xNN```
-The addresses of any LoRa repeaters neighboring this gateway.
+The addresses of LoRa repeaters neighboring this gateway.
 ## Interfaces
 #### ```#define USE_ESPNOW```
 Enables ESP-NOW.